exercism/problem-specifications/exercises/dnd-character/instructions.md

 For a game of [Dungeons & Dragons][dnd], each player starts by generating a character they can play with.
 This character has, among other things, six abilities; strength, dexterity, constitution, intelligence, wisdom and charisma.
 These six abilities have scores that are determined randomly.
-You do this by rolling four 6-sided dice and record the sum of the largest three dice.
+You do this by rolling four 6-sided dice and recording the sum of the largest three dice.
 You do this six times, once for each ability.

 Your character's initial hitpoints are 10 + your character's constitution modifier.